cooervo/AngularJS-concepts-summary/README.md

 AngularJS calls the success function whenever the status code returned in the response header is in the range 200-299 other wise it calls the error function.
 There is one exception though, if the status code indicates a redirection (3xx) then the HTTP request will (transparently) follow it instead of calling the error function.

 ### Promises

+> A promise represents the eventual result of an asynchronous operation.

+Ok, this is quite a mouth full.
+What does it mean in layman’s term?
+A promise is an object with a then method.
+The then method has two (optional) parameters of type function.
+The signature of the then method looks like this

+     promise.then(onSucess, onFailure);

 #### What is a promise?